Szabbi97/SpotyWrap/README.md

 - 📅 **Monthly Playlist Generation** - Automatically organize your liked songs by the month you added them
 - 🎯 **Current Month Playlist** - Generate a playlist for the current month's liked songs
 - 📚 **All-Time Organization** - Create playlists for all your liked songs, organized by month
+- 🏆 **Monthly Top Playlist** - Combine your top 50 tracks with liked songs from the current month, with popularity-based ranking
 - 💾 **Cookie-based Session** - Maintains your authentication state across sessions
 - 🎨 **Modern UI** - Clean and responsive design with Bootstrap
+- 📊 **Duplicate Detection** - Prevents creating duplicate playlists

 ## 🚀 Getting Started